CHI0MA00/CAPSTONE-PROJECT/README.md

 - Duration: Number of Days for each subscription plan by customers.

 ### Data Sources
-The primary sources of Data used here is the Customer Data.csv and this is an open source data that can be freely downloaded from online data sources such as Kaggle or FRED or ay other data repository site.
+The primary sources of Data used here are the 'Sales Data.csv' and 'Customer Data.csv' and these are open source data that can be freely downloaded from online data sources such as Kaggle or FRED or ay other data repository site.

 ### Tools Used
 - Microsoft Excel for Data Cleaning, Analysis and Visualization [Download Here](https://www.microsoft.com).